 Ovulation becomes irregular during perimenopause, which decreases your chances of becoming pregnant.
 You can still become pregnant if you’re still having periods, however.

 Your vagina may lose lubrication and elasticity because your estrogen levels are decreasing.
 This can make sex painful.
 It can also cause bleeding after sex.

 Cholesterol changes and increased risk of heart disease

 A loss of estrogen can cause an increase in LDL cholesterol, sometimes referred to as “bad” cholesterol.
 It can also lead to a decrease in HDL, or “good” cholesterol.
 This increases your risk of heart disease.

 More women are giving birth at older ages.
-Since the mid-1970s, birth rates for a woman’s first child have increased six-fold for women ages 35-44, on average.
+Since the mid-1970s, birth rates for a woman’s first child have for women ages 35-44, on average.
 Birth rates have also increased for women over 45.
 Additionally, birth rates in this age range have increased by 5 percent in 2015.
 At the same time, many women start to experience menopause symptoms between 45 and 55 years old.
 The average age for perimenopause is 51, and an estimated 6,000 women in the United States reach menopause every day.